 The lugs on the soles should be grippy and be spread out evenly so the pointed edges don’t push directly into your feet either.

 Some may say, ‘I hike to Gorman falls in my flip-flops’, well, good for you!

 The recommendations are for longer hikes, and just a great way to protect your feet.

 You should also have some trekking poles ready to go just in case.
-A lot of this terrain is fairly even, and there are only a few sections where the elevation changes drastically, but there are sections when the gravel is loose and having something to balance your weight on is definitely helpful.
+A lot of this terrain is fairly even, and there are only a few sections where the elevation changes drastically, but there are sections when the gravel is loose and having something to balance your weight on is helpful.

 The following is a personal account of the following trails; Gorman Falls, Tie Slide Overlook Trail, Tinaja, Gorman Spring

 Gorman Falls- Tie Slide Overlook

 The Gorman Falls trail is the big draw, but it’s also the first one after entering the park.
 When I arrived the ranger said that most people do it first as opposed to backtracking because it’s best to do it earlier in the day when it’s cooler.